Transpedicular Percutaneous Discectomy for High-Grade Down-Migrated Lumbar Disc Herniation

 The target point should always be the medial wall of the pedicle to reach the juxtapedicular disc fragment.
 The endoscope is inserted through the tunnel to directly visualize the migrated disc herniation.
 Cancellous bone haemorrhage often occurs during pedicle drilling, but it can be stopped with the radiofrequency probe or the use of motorized diamond burr drilling.

 Once the disc is visualized, the radiofrequency probe can be used to reduce the fragment for easy removal with flexible endoscopic forceps.
 The surgeon explores the ventral juxtapedicular epidural space using an endoscopic nerve hook to confirm complete removal of the herniated disc and freedom of the transverse nerve root.
-The endoscope and working cannula are then removed, and the wound is closed with a single skin suture (see Supplementary Video Clip 1 of case number 6) (Figure 4).
+The endoscope and working cannula are then removed, and the wound is closed with a single skin suture (see Supplementary video clip 1 of case number 6) (Figure 4).

 Figure 4.